 Bank holidays, weekends, and different banking regulations may also contribute to delays.

 Most of us have experienced a delayed bank transfer.
 It's highly inconvenient and wastes a lot of time.

-In such circumstances, all you can do is try to understand why your bank transfer is delayed instead of continuously attempting to make the payment or transaction again, which can cause further delay.
+In such circumstances, all we can do is try to understand why our bank transfer is delayed instead of continuously attempting to make the payment or transaction again, which can cause further delay.

 The delays are usually due to limited staff and changing working arrangements, including other unforeseen circumstances which disrupt the transfer process.

 💡Tips: To ensure the success of your transaction, it is essential that you request or follow regular updates from your bank.

 It is common for banks to be closed on public holidays and are only open on business days.
 It would be best to keep in mind that bank transfer times only include business days and exclude all public holidays.

 When transferring money, you should keep in mind the public holidays observed in the country where the transfer is being made.

 This consideration will help ensure that the transfer is made in a timely manner and avoid any delays that may be caused by public holidays.